NaumanHSA/Linked_Data/README.md

 # Linked_Data

-1. First we Upload linked database for IEEE to Virtuoso OpenLink using JENA or conductor (.nt, .rdf etc)
+1. First we Upload linked data for IEEE to Virtuoso OpenLink using JENA or conductor (.nt, .rdf etc)

 2. Then we create Java GUI to search for papers from IEEE